MDU-PHL/boobook/README.md

 * The file contains a header that describes the content of the column
-* The file can uploaded directly in to [Degust](http://vicbioinformatics.com/degust/index.html) for analysis
+* The file can be uploaded directly in to [Degust](http://vicbioinformatics.com/degust/index.html) for analysis

 <!--